apoapse1/somnium-fur-enderal/source/3_Mod_info.rst

 What Is This?
 =============
 This page is dedicated to describing the important mods in this modlist.
-Note that certain mods will be purposefully omitted here for the purpose of keeping some mystery and suspence.
+Note that certain mods will be purposefully omitted here for the purpose of keeping some mystery and suspense.
 This includes many of the mods that Apoapse has custom-made specifically for this modlist.

 The List
 ^^^^^^^^^^^^^^^^